Policy Number: HR201901-1.0 • Version/Last Updated: 1.0 November 2018 • Audience: SCS • Commencement: January 2015 (reviewed 2018)

 *Note that the WHS Act extends this to include not just the school, but other locations and sites staff and students attend for educational purposes, including excursion locations, churches and TAFE.

-- 7.0 Professional Relationships Between Employees and Students
+- 7.0 Professional Relationships and Boundaries between Employees and Students

 Employees are expected to behave in ways that promote the health, safety and wellbeing of students.
 All staff must understand and observe child protection legislation, policies, procedures and standards, including the maintenance of appropriate boundaries with children and young people.
 Employees must be aware of the policies around allegations of reportable conduct against employees.